 Here is an easy from scratch recipe for creamy tomato basil bisque.
 If anything says comfort food, it’s soup.
 We all have our favorites, don’t we?
 Mine?
 Creamy tomato basil bisque!

-- In a soup pot place olive oil and butter.
-Saute the celery, carrots and onions until translucent.
+In a soup pot or Dutch oven place olive oil and butter.
+Sauté the celery, carrots and onions until translucent.

 - Sprinkle with salt and pepper.
 Add the tomatoes, vegetable broth, and basil.
 Bring to a boil.
 Reduce heat to medium and simmer for about 10 minutes.
 Add the allspice and cayenne.